13 Ultra-Convenient Handy Hints

 A Stash of Cash

 In today’s technology-centered world, you’re much more likely to forget your wallet at home than you are your phone.
-Keep a little extra cash tucked behind your phone case in case you need some funds to make an emergency purchase.
+Keep a little extra cash tucked behind your phone case in case you need to make an emergency purchase.

 DIY Chisel Cover